 Close Focus Wide Angle is one of the "oldest tricks in the book" for many professional photographers, and has graced many magazine covers.

-Also called over-unders, many photographers consider these the most difficult category of wide angle images to capture.
+Many photographers consider these half-in, half-out images to be the most difficult category of wide angle images to capture.